Dynamic Recordings

-Dynamic Recordings is a Canadian electronic music record label based in Montreal founded in 2004 by two brothers, Olivier Sellier and Damien Sellier aka Dynamic Rockers.
+Dynamic Recordings is a Canadian electronic music record label based in Montreal founded in 2004 by two brothers, Olivier Sellier and Damien Sellier Dynamic Rockers.
 Mostly focused on a house music sound influenced by soul, funk and disco, the label achieved significant popularity in the mid-2000s as part of the French touch house movement.
 Dynamic Recordings also have a sublabel entitled Stamina Recordings.

 History

 2004-2005: Dynamic Recordings

-Damien and Olivier Sellier aka Dynamic Rockers start producing records during their teenage years for VOX, a French touch label based in Paris, side-label of Vertigo.
+Damien and Olivier Sellier a.k.a.
+Dynamic Rockers start producing records during their teenage years for VOX, a French touch label based in Paris, side-label of Vertigo.
 After six EPs under different monikers and genre, Dynamic Rockers brothers end their collaboration with VOX.
 Damien and Olivier Sellier decide to launch their very own label Dynamic Recordings in June 2004.

 Since DJ Falcon (Roulé), Play Paul (Crydamoure), Daft Trax & Kitsuné manager Gildas Loaëc and Fred Falke (Vulture) support Dynamic Recordings first EP With Music, the release is originally mistaken by the audience and DJ stores for a side-project by some Daft crew members.
 The track With Music by Dynamic Rockers quickly leads to recognition via supports and airplays on Radio FG.

 Dynamic Recordings second release entitled Summertime, a pure French house record, is also supported and played on Radio FG.
 The Summertime EP includes two tracks by Dynamic Rockers and the title Brickster by German artist Manuel Tur.
 Endorsed by worldclass DJs like Sébastien Léger, Manuel Tur and his track Brickster appear on Techno pioneer Dave Clark's compilation World Service Vol. 2.

 Summertime is shortly followed by the neighbouring EPs Mysterious Date and Thinking Of You, also endorsed by Radio FG.
 Once set together, the four first releases on Dynamic Recordings make a 48" long futuristic Tokyo panorama in the colors of the label.
-This represents an added value for DJ stores and record shops which can display the whole set as a banner.